 However, here are my top tips to make the 2 month old sleep schedule easier to navigate through:

 - Start a nap routine.
 Help your baby to settle into a healthy nap schedule by having a regular routine that you follow before putting them down to nap.
-Singing the same lullaby, looking at a baby book and putting them to sleep at home in the same place will all help to prepare them for sleep.
+Singing the same lullaby, looking at a baby book and putting them to sleep at home in the same place will all help to prepare them for sleep at night.

 - Give them time to settle.
 Following on from the above point, your 2 month old may struggle to fall asleep straight away.
 Try not to rush back to your baby’s side if they fuss a bit when you put them down.
 They may be unsettled for a while and then eventually fall asleep.
 If you respond too quickly they will soon learn that their fussing gets you to return and they will abuse this power very quickly!

 - Remember this motto: eat, play, sleep.
-Your 2 month old will now become more interested in the world around them and will respond to things that you show them.
-They are able to ‘play’ simple baby games at this age and by getting into an ‘eat, play and sleep’ routine you will be laying the foundations for a healthy routine as they grow.
+Your baby will now become more interested in the world around them and will respond to things that you show them.
+They are able to ‘play’ simple games at this age whether it be looking at a mobile or doing tummy time under a baby gym, watching your face and responding to you talking and singing to them.
+Getting into an eat-play-sleep routine with your baby will lay the foundations for a healthy routine as they grow.

 - Continue to keep nighttime interactions to a minimum.
 Although your 2 month old should be suffering from less day and night confusion, it is still very important to make a clear difference in your interactions with them during the day and at night.